-The following are the credit ratings for the counterparties to derivative financial instruments that the Fund dealt with during the year based on Standard & Poor's credit ratings as of December 31, 2011:
+The following are the credit ratings for the counterparties to derivative financial instruments that were authorized for trading with the Fund during the year based on Standard & Poor's credit ratings as of December 31, 2012:

 Dealer Long-Term Local Currency Rating Short-Term Local Currency Rating

-Canadian Dollar

 Bank of Montreal A+ A-1

-Canadian Imperial Bank of Commerce e A+ A-1
+Canadian Imperial Bank of Commerce A+ A-1

 Citigroup Inc. A- A-2

+Deutsche Bank A+ A-1

-National Bank of Canada Α A-1
+National Bank of Canada A- A-2

 Royal Bank of Canada AA- A-1+

+The Bank of Nova Scotia A+ A-1

 The Toronto-Dominion Bank AA- A-1+

+UBS AG Α A-1

-The following are the credit ratings for the counterparties to derivative financial instruments that the Fund dealt with during the prior year based on Standard & Poor's credit ratings as of December 31, 2010:
+The following are the credit ratings for the counterparties to derivative financial instruments that were authorized for trading with the Fund during the prior year based on Standard & Poor's credit ratings as of December 31, 2011:

 Dealer Long-Term Local Currency Rating Short-Term Local Currency Rating

-Canadian Dollar

 Bank of Montreal A+ A-1

 Canadian Imperial Bank of Commerce e A+ A-1

-Citigroup Inc. Α A-1
+Citigroup Inc. A- A-2

 National Bank of Canada Α A-1

 Royal Bank of Canada AA- A-1+

 The Toronto-Dominion Bank AA- A-1+

+UBS AG A+ A-1